Update: October 15,2009

 Hacienda Closure at Canada Sombre

 Northbound commuters were met with signs along the road, then "Road Closed" signs in the road, with no clear direction of where they should go.
 Some went around the signs, whereupon at least 26 recieved tickets by Sheriff Deputies.
-This might be considered "entrapment" by some due to changing dates, unclear signage, and lack of alternative direction.

 City Manager Shauna Clark was quoted in the Whittier Daily News saying, the biggest complaint she heard was about drivers trying to use Reposado Drive a short cut instead of turning around.